Multiuser Random Coding Techniques for Mismatched Decoding: Superposition Coding

-Intuitively, one can think of the gain of the refined SC ensemble as being due to a stronger dependence among the codewords.
-For standard SC, the codewords $\{\Xv^{(i,j)}\}_{j=1}^{M_{1}}$ are conditionally independent given $\Uv^{(i)}$, whereas for refined SC this is generally not the case.
-It should be noted, however, that the exponents for standard SC may be better, particularly at low to moderate rates.
+Intuitively, one can think of the gain of the refined superposition coding ensemble as being due to a stronger dependence among the codewords.
+For standard SC, the codewords $\{\Xv^{(i,j)}\}_{j=1}^{M_{1}}$ are conditionally independent given $\Uv^{(i)}$, whereas for refined superposition coding this is generally not the case.
+The additional structure leads to further constraints in the minimizations, and maxima over more terms in the objective functions, both leading to higher overall rates.

+It should be noted, however, that the exponents for standard superposition coding may be higher, particularly at low to moderate rates.
 In particular, we noted in the proof of Theorem \ref{thm:RSC_Main} that the type-1 and type-2 error events are equivalent to a single-user channel, but the corresponding block lengths are only $n_{1}$ and $n_{2}$.
-Thus, if either $Q_{U}(1)$ or $Q_{U}(2)$ is close to zero, the corresponding exponent will be small.
-These observations are analogous to the comparison of explicit time-sharing and coded time-sharing for the MAC, given in Section \ref{sub:MAC_TIME_SHARING}.
+Thus, if either $Q_{U}(1)$ or $Q_{U}(2)$ is close to zero, the corresponding exponent is small.